 Really, though, the swifts and the CI rapids of the Steel do not need anything more than a lightweight canoe.
 I’d say your canoe is a great place to cut thirty pounds of unnecessary haulage.

 With the first section done, it was time to deal with the second section.
 It did not involve much altitude gain but did require careful footing over and beside a moss-covered creek bed which led up to the gorge.
 It had also started raining just as we finished the first section, making things more interesting.
-All we had was a liter of Gatorade, a couple of Clif Bars, and some gorp to replenish the fuel we were rapidly burning.
+All we had was a litre of Gatorade, a couple of Clif Bars, and some Gorp to replenish the fuel we were rapidly burning.

 The middle section of the Diablo Portage led to the last hurdle – the boulder-lined gorge.
 I had wondered what folks were getting at when they wrote things like – “Just when you think it can’t get any worse, it does.”

 Take a look at the image below.
 That is indeed the trail – a more gentle stretch of the final section.
 All that is missing is Max or I carrying a pack or canoe as we negotiate our footing in the rain.
 Actually, our gear is not in the rest of the pics of the trail because the pics were taken the next morning – sunny and clear – when we returned to have another look at what we had come up!